Azure/azure-functions-durable-extension/samples/correlation-csharp/getting-started.md

 ```

 ## Storage Emulator
-For the local execution, you need the [Strorage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
+For the local execution, you need the [Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
 Download it from the link and execute it before you run the functions.

 ## Publish the samples to the Function App